Mike first became aware of the benefit of having a tire pressure monitoring system when he drove solo and regionally for one motor carrier.

 The Crossfire Dual™ Tire Pressure Equalization System is designed to show one of three colors:

-This is the kind of system on the some of tractor and trailer tires that Mike now hauls with his local truck driving job.
+This is the kind of system on the some of tractor and trailer tires that Mike hauled in one of his local truck driving jobs.

 Money saving tip: Having your tires properly inflated provides these benefits: